chengniedotcom/chengniedotcom.github.io/notes/humankind.md

 Read: 2022-02-13

-Recommend: 5/10
+Recommend: 4/10

-I appreciate the critical thinking skill and the story-telling ability of Rutger Bregman.
-In contrast to veneer theory (bad side), it brings forward the other side  (good side) of the same coin regarding human nature.
-However, I don't think he had brought down Richard Dawkins' arguments about selfish genes down.
-Because selfish genes might as well create altruistic and cooperative human beings.
+I appreciate the critical thinking skills and the story-telling ability of Rutger Bregman.
+In contrast to the veneer theory (bad side), it brings forward the other side (good side) of the same coin regarding human nature.
+However, I don’t think he has brought down Richard Dawkins’ arguments about selfish genes because they might as well create altruistic and cooperative human beings.

 ## Here are the ten rules of thumb at the end of the book